 This article contains affiliate links.
 Found Animals receives a portion of the proceeds from every purchase made after clicking on the links.
 These profits go toward saving more homeless animals!

 If you’re still trying to think of a New Year’s resolution, here’s a list for you pet owners.
 Not only can these actions improve your pet’s quality of life, studies have shown they can improve yours too.
 Commitment is easier when it benefits both you and the ones you love most.
-We call that a win-win for 2019!
+We call that a win-win!

 1) Update My Pet’s ID and Microchip Info